HUMA 10: Human Sexuality (Lecture)

-Select ONE of the following (points given vary):
+Select ONE of the following locations (points given vary):

-Response Form for Location Extra Credit: <--- Please Open Link & Print Out- select one of the location listed below.
-After visiting one of these locations, you are required to turn in this commentary sheet about your experience and some sort of confirmation of attendance.
+Select one of the locations listed below.
+After visiting, you are required to turn in the attached Response Form whereby you will answer questions about your experience and attach some sort of confirmation of attendance.

-25 points for Santa Clara County locations, 30 points for San Francisco locations, and 40 points for attending the SF Armory.
+25 points for Santa Clara County locations, 30 points for San Francisco locations, and 40 points for the SF Armory and The YWCA of Silicon Valley "Walk a Mile in Her Shoes" event.

-* San Francisco Armory (Kink's - largest porn/adult film studio)1800 Mission St (between 15th & 14th) San Francisco, CA 94103 Must purchase ticket prior and pay on-line Promo Code for discount: DEANZA50 (promo code currently only good until 10/31/15.
+* San Francisco Armory (Kink's - largest porn/adult film studio)1800 Mission St (between 15th & 14th) San Francisco, CA 94103 Must purchase ticket prior and pay on-line.
+Not sure if this option is still available.

 * The Billy de Frank Community Center tour